What is RTLS Technology?

 Transit Management

 Accurately tracking the real-time location of vehicles across a transit yard can help to reduce wasted search time and help automate time-consuming processes.
 Drivers can be guided to the correct parking spaces in coordination with any necessary maintenance tasks.
 Drivers can be assigned efficiently while the authorization of entry and exit of all vehicles can be tightly controlled.
-The ability to react rapidly to changing circumstances (including driver and vehicle availability) from a centralised system can also save countless hours while minimizing service interruption.
+The ability to react rapidly to changing circumstances (including driver and vehicle availability) from a centralized system can also save countless hours while minimizing service interruption.

 Aerospace Production